mi-ano/pitch/README.md

 - A user can comment on different pitches and leave feedback
 - A user can submit a pitch in any category
 - A user can submit to different categories

+### Technologies Used
+This project uses major technologies which are :
+- Bootstrap
+- Python3.6
+- flask